busterjs/buster-docs/modules/ramp.rst

 The server
 ==========

-The server is the central hub for all work in buster-capture-server.
+The server is the central hub for all work in ramp.
 It needs to be manually attached to an existing node HTTP server.

 .. function:: captureServerModule.createServer